 - British Film Institute London Film Festival: Held annually in mid-October since 1953.
 This massive festival shows hundreds of movies, documentaries, and short films from more than four dozen countries.

-- Raindance Film Festival: Held in late September or early October.
+- Raindance Film Festival: Occurs in late September or early October.
 This event celebrates independent film in various locations across London.

 - October Plenty on Bankside: This annual autumn harvest festival brings together ancient customs, theater, and plenty of contemporary events.